GyGaByyyTe/next.level.food/README.md

 ├── components/           # Reusable React components
 │   ├── ImageSlideshow/   # Image slideshow component
 │   ├── MainHeader/       # Main header with navigation
+│   ├── Meals/            # Meal-related components
+│   │   ├── MealItem/     # Individual meal component with tests
+│   │   └── MealsGrid/    # Grid layout for meals with tests
 │   ├── NavLink/          # Navigation link component
 │   └── __tests__/        # Component tests
 ├── public/               # Public static files
+├── types/                # TypeScript type definitions
+│   └── meals.ts          # Meal-related type definitions
 └── __mocks__/            # Test mocks
 ```

+### Components and Types

+#### Meal-Related Components

+- **MealItem**: A component that displays a single meal with its title, image, summary, and creator.
+It also provides a link to the meal details page.
+- **MealsGrid**: A component that displays a grid of meal items.
+It takes an array of meal objects and renders a MealItem component for each meal.

+#### Type Definitions

+The project uses TypeScript for type safety.
+The following types are defined in the `types/meals.ts` file:

+- **Meal**: An interface that represents a meal item with properties like id, title, slug, image, summary, and creator.
+- **MealItemProps**: A type that represents the props for the MealItem component.
+It's derived from the Meal interface but omits the id property.
+- **MealsGridProps**: An interface that represents the props for the MealsGrid component.
+It includes an array of Meal objects.

 ## 🛠️ Installation